-Because rail operations would likely result in noise levels at leks that would be more than 10 dBA above ambient levels during the breeding season, OEA concludes that, as currently proposed, the Indian Canyon Alternative and Wells Draw Alternative would not be in compliance with the ARMPA or the BLM Price and Pony Express RMPs.
+Because the project authorization scale disturbance caps would exceed 3 percent, OEA concludes that, as currently proposed, the Indian Canyon Alternative and Wells Draw Alternative would not be in compliance with the ARMPA or the BLM Price and Pony Express RMPs.
+In addition,Because rail operations would likely result in noise levels at leks that would be more than 10 dBA above ambient levels during the breeding season, and OEA concludes that, as currently proposed, the Indian Canyon Alternative and Wells Draw Alternative would not be in compliance with the ARMPA or the BLM Price and Pony Express RMPs.
 Therefore, for BLM to permit the Indian Canyon Alternative or the Wells Draw Alternative across BLM-administered lands, the ARMPA and/or the Price and Pony Express RMPs may need to be amended.
 Amendments to those BLM plans would not be necessary if the Board were to authorize the Whitmore Park Alternative because this alternative would not cross BLM-administered lands.

 Construction and operation of any of the Action Alternatives would need to comply with the State Plan.
-Unlike the BLM ARMPA, the State Plan applies regardless of land ownership, and, therefore, applies to all activities that affect SGMAs.
-12 However, the State Plan management actions and mitigation practices are voluntary and not required or regulated under state law.
+Unlike the BLM ARMPA, the State Plan applies regardless of land ownership, and, therefore, applies to all activities that affect SGMAs.13 However, the State Plan management actions and mitigation practices are voluntary and not required or regulated under state law.
 The State Plan recommends considering similar elements as the ARMPA in assessing greater sage-grouse and lek impacts, including the same 3-percent disturbance cap, the same 10-decibel noise threshold around leks during breeding season, and a buffer around leks for permanent disturbances (although smaller than the ARMPA) at 1 mile.
 For both the Indian Canyon Alternative and Wells Draw Alternative, the 10-decibel threshold would be exceeded for at least two leks and could be exceeded for up to five leks, depending on current ambient noise levels.
-There are four leks in the 1-mile buffer for the Indian Canyon Alternative and seven leks in the 1-mile buffer for the Wells Draw Alternative, and the 3 percent disturbance cap would not be exceeded for these Action Alternatives (Table 3.4-20).
-For the Whitmore Park Alternative, the 3 percent disturbance cap would not be exceeded (2.66 percent), the 10-decibel noise threshold could be exceeded for at least one lek and potentially up to six leks, depending on current ambient noise levels, and there are six leks within the 1-mile buffer.
+There are four leks in the 1-mile buffer for the Indian Canyon Alternative and fourseven leks in the 1-mile buffer for the Wells Draw Alternative, and the 3_percent disturbance cap would not be exceeded for these Action Alternatives (Table 3.4-2025).14 For the Whitmore Park Alternative, the 3_percent disturbance cap would not be exceeded for at least one lek and potentially up to six leks, depending on current ambient noise levels.71 and there are six leks within the 1-mile buffer.